-Unfortunately, mailing list sizes can fall just as quick as they rise, so you can’t afford to rest on your laurels.
-People come and go, thus causing your email list shrink over time. .
+Unfortunately, mailing list sizes can fall just as quickly as they rise, so you can’t afford to rest on your laurels.
+People come and go, thus causing your email list to shrink over time.

 If you want to keep your business growing, you need to be proactive in making sure that your email list is always on its way up, not down.

 Getting More Subscribers is Easier Than You Think

 Believe it or not, adding subscribers to your list is actually quite simple.
 With a few simple tweaks to your current marketing plan, you could be adding hordes of quality leads to your email list on a regular basis.
 If you put in the effort, the results will follow.

 To give you a jump-start on your plan, here are 5 super simple methods you can use to grow your list like never before:

 1) Add Subscription Points on All Communications